 Katie gave a dry laugh,

-“You always say that you pedro.”
+“You always say that you Pedro.”

 The leader cursed in Spanish and ran with the gang.

 Cleaning her hidden blade with a handkerchief, Katie had removed the blade from her left arm and placed it in the basket of spices.
 Katie was always diligent on trying to keep her role as an assassin a secret.
 The last thing she wanted was Cassidy and Barry to know about a war that both their son and nice are a part of.
 She covered the hidden blade with a handkerchief and made her way to her aunt and uncle’s manor.
-As she walked past Wall Street, and spotted the old rundown church.
+As she walked past Wall Street and spotted the old rundown church.
 The gangs had been setting fires to various buildings in the Irish district to set an example.
-That church was one of few that still stood on it’s foundation, and it was also the place where her cousin was laid to rest.
+That church was one of few that still stood on its foundation, and it was also the place where her cousin was laid to rest.
 She had thought a lot about Daniel even after he was killed “on duty” in Haiti by an unexpected chain of events.
 Daniel Finnegan was seven years her senior, but he was the brother she’d never had, even when she made it to the New York Harbor twelve years ago.
 They would often talk about ways of how the Irish district could be improved, along with all of the city of New York.
-Daniel would often be Katie’s rescuer when she would land into trouble.
+Daniel would often be Katie’s rescue when she would land into trouble.
 She chuckled at most of the memories that flooded her.
-There was the time when she was dared by the local boys to go steal a lamb from the market place.
+There was the time when she was dared by the local boys to go steal a lamb from the marketplace.
 Yet she’d remembered that two other boys tried either to help her or stop her.
-She did got caught by the shepherd, but Daniel managed to get her out of trouble and the guard’s arms before she would be thrown into prison.
+She did get caught by the shepherd, but Daniel managed to get her out of trouble and the guard’s arms before she would be thrown into prison.
 It seemed so long ago and innocent.
-Their lives were humble, but still Katie loved those childhood days.
+Their lives were humble, but still, Katie loved those childhood days.
 All changed when Daniel was less around.

 Daniel began to work in a group associated with the British Army Officer Coronal Monro.
-At first Katie was appealed that she had her cousin work among a British soldier.
-She of course at the time was preoccupied with her apprenticeship with a spice, herd, and tea merchant, Jean Pierce.
-Normally women were not excepted into such positions; but Jean must of seen potential in her.
+At first, Katie was appealed that she had her cousin work among a British soldier.
+She of course at the time was preoccupied with her apprenticeship with a spice, herb, and tea merchant, Jean Pierce.
+Normally women were not excepted into such positions, but Jean must of seen potential in her.
 It was Jean who introduced her to the Brotherhood upon one of his “trips” up in the northern colonies.
 She would at times be going to the Devonport Homestead to be trained by the Mentor Achilles Davenport, along with Hope, and more recently Liam O’Brian.
-Liam became the second brother figure in her life, when Daniel was barely around.
+Liam became the second brother figure in her life when Daniel was barely around.
 Intact it was probably a gift from God that the Assassin’s came into her picture.
 They held the same ideals of wanting individuality and freedom as a nation, from iron gripped associations such as the Templars.
 It wasn’t until later she’d discovered that Daniel had become a member of the Templars of the Colonial Rite.
 Katie’s heart was heavy, thinking the last time they’d spoken together.
 It was one that was painful and merciful for both of them.

 When Katie made it to Barry and Cassidy Finnegan’s home, her home, she noticed her cat, Leo sleeping lazily at the edge of the roof above Daniel’s old bedroom.
 A bittersweet grin came upon her face.
 Daniel used to hate that cat, saying that it allowed the mice to conquer the pantry passed the lazy feline.
-Of course it was Daniel who helped Katie on convincing Barry to allow her to keep the cat, as long as it stayed outside of the house.
-Often Katie would tell Daniel that the reason why Leo likes to sleep on the roof near his window was the he could see in his lions den.
+Of course, it was Daniel who helped Katie on convincing Barry to allow her to keep the cat, as long as it stayed outside of the house.
+Often Katie would tell Daniel that the reason why Leo likes to sleep on the roof near his window was he could see in his lion's den.
 To keep a lookout for angels.

 She stopped her shoes from the snow, and opened the door and went inside the house.
 Katie could see Barry sitting at the table talking to Coronal Monro, their heads turned when Katie closed the door.
 Katie was surprised to see him here at her house.
-The last time he was here, he had to bring the saddened news the the Finnegan’s son had died.
+The last time he was here, he had to bring the saddened news the Finnegan’s son had died.
 The Coronal stood up from his seat and tipped his hat toward her.

 Katie gave a small curtsey in response to the gesture.
 In her mind, she felt that she was simply a wolf in sheep’s clothing.
 The assassin in innocence clothing.